 Step-By-Step Instructions

-Place the chopped rhubarb, sliced strawberries, and raspberries into a greased 9x13-inch baking dish.
+Step 2: Place the chopped rhubarb, sliced strawberries, and raspberries into a greased 9x13-inch baking dish.
 Sprinkle the white sugar over the fruit.
-Next, sprinkle the cornstarch over that.
-Pour the water over it all and stir until mixed.

-Melt the butter in either the microwave or in a saucepan on the stove top.
-In a mixing bowl, add the melted butter and brown sugar and stir.
-Add the oats and stir until combined.
+In a mixing bowl, combine the melted butter and brown sugar, then stir.
+Add the oats and stir until they are well combined.

-Place the crumble mixture evenly on top of the fruit mixture, covering all the fruit.
+Step 4: Place the crumble mixture evenly on top of the fruit mixture, covering all the fruit.
 Sprinkle the pecans over the crumble.
 Bake at 350 degrees F, uncovered, for sixty minutes.

 Tips and Tricks